AI Gives a List When You Asked It to Do the Work

 Prevention

-• Maintain separate “plan” and “execute” prompt templates; never mix.
+• Maintain separate “plan” and “execute” prompt templates; never mix them in one turn.

 • For execution prompts, banned words: approach, consider, you might, steps to.